codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 You need to install Codat’s on-premise connector, configure it to connect Sage 50, and follow Codat’s setup instructions to link it with your financial services provider.

-#### How long does it take to fully synchronize my Sage 50 data with my financial services provider using Codat?
+#### How long does it take Codat to fully synchronize my Sage 50 data with my provider?

 Depending on your business size and complexity, this can typically be completed in 30 minutes to a couple of hours.

-#### Do I need technical expertise to connect, or is it straightforward for non-technical staff?
+#### Do I need technical expertise to connect?

 Some technical knowledge may be required for setup, particularly to install the connector, but Codat’s guides make it accessible for non-technical staff.